xiuquan0418/xiuquan0418.github.io/_pages/home.md

 permalink: /
 ---

-We are based at the School of Natural Science in the Department of Mathematics at [Tougaloo College](https://www.tougaloo.edu) using machine learning and Deep Learning to realize entirely new devices and materials whose structure and composition is optimized from the nano- to the macro-scale to improve interaction with the human body and enhance lives.
+We are based at the Department of Mathematics and Computer Science, within the School of Natural Science at [Tougaloo College](https://www.tougaloo.edu).
+Our team harnesses advanced machine learning, Deep Learning and mathematical techniques to derive crucial biological insights from Nanopore long-sequencing data.
+We aim to transform complex sequence data into understandable biological narratives, uncovering the intricate dynamics of cellular processes and genetic structures.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->